UdayJaju24/dashboard/README.md

   - For extra-small screens, the table layout is transformed into a block display to fit narrow screens, with headers hidden and data cells behaving like rows, ensuring accessibility and usability across different devices.

 ### Deployment of Project
-7. Deploy the Project on GitHub
+7. Deploy the Project on GitHub:

 I referred this [blog](https://medium.com/@swarajgosavi20/how-to-deploy-react-on-github-pages-33e427f0bd36) to host the project on GitHub.